State of Washington Classified Job Specification

 In the Department of Corrections, positions at this level directing a crew of inmates either are limited to two positions per institution or must direct crews consisting of three or more inmates.
 Positions are also required to be available in the event of an emergency or marine incident, such as vessel mechanical breakdown, chemical or oil spill, etc.

-Establishes and carries out regular marine equipment inspection, service and maintenance schedules;
+Establishes schedules and carries out regular marine equipment and machinery inspections, and preventative maintenance;

 Operates, maintains and makes repairs on auxiliary engines, electric motors, pumps, winches and other mechanical and electrical equipment;

 Assists other staff, contractors and vendors with marine vessel and shore side structure maintenance and repair work;